 OXM Log wrote: This is interesting: I hadn't thought of sets of universes.
 A Comstock set, a Booker set, based on the baptism, and actions Elizabeth takes can be limited to discrete sets based on her location in the timeline?
 Is that what you're saying?
 I like that thought.
 I don't get it, but I like it.
 I'm going to think it a bit.

 OXM Log wrote:The observer effect in quantum mechanics is nothing to do with human perception.
 If I understand it correctly, it is to do with the collision of a photon - the very thing that renders a phenomenon observable, affecting the outcome of experiments on the quantum scale.
 Sci-fi that makes human emotion the most important thing in the world is a real bugbear for me.
 To make an analogy leap, it's the same odd notion that makes people deny evolution, because dogs can't write poetry.
 It's Steven Moffat saying the love of a father can kill the Cybermen - something that implicitly suggests that all the other fathers who died just didn't love their kids as much as James Corden.

 OXM Log wrote:You're being extremely forgiving, here.
 The fact it wasn't part of the original plan made this even more suspicious.
 The act of stepping into another universe is as extreme as BioShock nameless-man finding a massive syringe and injecting himself with electricity.
 While I agree it's necessary to introduce the plot elements, I can't buy the ease with which they decide to step through, without even considering the consequences.
 Had there been extreme peril that forced them through, I'd have been on team.
 But to move some guns?

 OXM Log wrote:And who's fault is that? *Squints erotically at the towering genius of Levine*

-Users browsing this forum: Thos. and 4 guests
+Users browsing this forum: Maximus T and 5 guests